 A three-member body appointed by the president to advise the president on economic policy.

 An office that grew out of the Bureau of the Budget, created in 1921, consisting of a handful of political appointees and hundreds of skilled professionals.
 The OMB performs both managerial and budgetary functions.

 The constitutional power of the president to send a bill back to Congress with reasons for rejecting it.
 A two-thirds vote in each house can override a veto.

-requiring presidents to consults with Congress whenever possible to using military forces and to withdraw forces after 60 days unless Congress declares War or grants an extension.
+A law passed in 1973 in reaction to American fighting in Vietnam and Cambodia that requires presidents to consult with Congress whenever possible prior to using military force and to withdraw forces after 60 days unless Congress declares war or grants an extension.